tarwn/lessthandot-hugo/blogs/content/posts/2012-12-09-sql-server-tuning.md

 **Summary**

-With all the tuning efforts that are made with today’s high-volume databases, indexing and coding best practices are still an extremely effective and important first stage for ensuring resources are utilized effectively.
+With all the tuning efforts that are made with today's high-volume databases, indexing and coding best practices are still an extremely effective and important first stage for ensuring resources are utilized effectively.
 Best practice coding standards such as writing sargable queries can ensure coding efforts prove the efficiency they have to offer while returning mission critical data.
 Finally, while indexing, monitoring buffer and extending to resource needs, should be done on even the simplest queries.

 Using these steps in their basic form is almost a daily review of any SQL Server and database resource.
 Although many other tuning areas are to be performed such as IO subsystems configurations, memory expansion and types as well as CPU expansion while taking into account altering and setting SQL Server configurations as needed, indexing and what has been covered today still remains the highest impact areas of the relational database.